crdoconnor/dumbyaml/README.rst

 * Typing tag tokens (!!bool / !!str / !!float) are explicitly disallowed.
 * Node anchors and references are explicitly disallowed.

-See :doc:`/comparisons/YAML` for a more direct comparison with regular YAML.
+See YAML_ for a more direct comparison with regular YAML.

 DumbYAML was built for use with the
 `hitch testing framework's <https://hitchtest.com/>`_